bradjohnl/gpt_python_cli/README.md

 ## Introduction

 **README is outdated, have to find time to update it.
-Cosa is being used as dependency management, so no requirements.txt.
-You can check older versions for requirements.txt content and figure out the packages also from the environment.**
+Conda is being used as dependency management, so no requirements.txt.
+You can check older versions for requirements.txt content and figure out the packages also from the environment.yml file**

 An unofficial Python-based command-line interface (CLI) for interacting with OpenAI's GPT-4 model.
 With this CLI, you can ask questions, generate text, and use custom prompts to control the model's output.